How the last 10 MLS recruits before Miguel Almirón fared in the Prem

 Major League Soccer has had a mixed record when it comes to sending players to the Premier League, though, and that’s not even meant to be a Mix Diskerud pun.

 Still, for every player who has failed to muster a single minute, there are those like Ryan Nelsen and Clint Dempsey who made a huge impression.
-You can read as many football predictions from experts as you like, but when it comes to US imports, it seems you just never know what you’re going to get.

 With that in mind, we’ve taken a look at the last 10 to cross the Atlantic and step foot on a Premier League pitch – so no room for the likes of Manchester City trio Diskerud, Jack Harrison and Erik Palmer-Brown – to see how they compare to the Paraguayan.